Inedo/inedo-docs/Content/proget/feeds/conda/howto-conda-publish.md

 ## Step 3: Build Your Package

-Next we will build and publish our packages.
+Next, we will build and publish our packages.
 You can follow the [official Conda documentation](https://docs.conda.io/projects/conda-build/en/latest/user-guide/tutorials/build-pkgs.html) to learn more about creating packages.
 To build your package you will need to have conda-build installed if you haven't already by entering:

 ```bash
 $ conda install conda-build